-INTPs are well known in the community and in day to day life for their brilliant theories and unrelenting logic, which makes sense since they are arguably the most logical minded of all the personality types.
-They love patterns, have a keen eye for picking up on discrepancies, and a good ability to read people, making it a bad idea to lie to or to try to deceive an INTP.
-People of this personality type aren’t interested in practical, day-to-day activities and maintenance, but when they find an environment where their creative genius and potential can be expressed, there is no limit to the time and energy INTPs will expend in developing an insightful and unbiased solution.
+INTPs are highly regarded for brilliant theories and unrelenting logic.
+This makes sense, as this personality type is arguably the most logical of all.
+INTPs love patterns, have a keen eye for picking up on discrepancies, and possess the ability to read people.
+This makes it inadvisable to lie to an INTP.
+People of this personality type lack interest in practical, day-to-day activities and maintenance.
+When an INTP finds an environment that provides the opportunity to stretch their creative muscles, there is no limit to the time and energy expended.
+A sensible and unbiased solution becomes likely.

 The INTP is usually very independent, unconventional, and original.
 They are not likely to place much value on traditional goals such as popularity and security.
 They usually have complex characters, and may tend to be restless and temperamental.
 They are strongly ingenious, and have unconventional thought patterns which allow them to analyze ideas in new ways.

 INTPs live in a world of theoretical possibilities.
 They see everything in terms of how it could be improved, or what it could be turned into.
 Many scientific breakthroughs in the world have been made by INTPs.
 The INTP personality type is at his best when he can work on his theories independently.
 When given an environment which supports his creative genius and possible eccentricity, the INTP can accomplish truly remarkable things.

 Live within their own head

 They may seem dreamy or distant to others because they spend a lot of time inside their own minds.
 They have a strong ability to analyze problems, identify patterns, and come up with logical explanations.
 They typically are so strongly driven to turn problems into logical explanations that they live much of their lives within their own heads, and may not place as much importance or value on the external world.